 - When setting Adaptive Release Rules based on users, you must already have your users enrolled into the course before starting.

-- When setting up Adaptive Release based on Dates, you will not be able to test these setting out unless the dates permit it.
+- When setting up Adaptive Release based on Dates, you will not be able to test these settings out unless the dates permit it.
 It may be wise to complete some adaptive release in 2 stages, first adding the criteria and testing them, then returning later to add dates.

 Adaptive release settings are used to release content to users under certain conditions.
 They are broadly separated into three categories: When?
 Who? and What Mark?